iterative/dvc.org/content/docs/dvclive/get-started.md

 # Get Started

-DVCLive is a simple Python library for logging data in a format usable by DVC.
+DVCLive is a Python library for logging machine learning metrics and other metadata in simple file formats, which is fully compatible with DVC.

 > If you use one of the supported [ML Frameworks](/doc/dvclive/ml-frameworks),
 > you can jump directly to it's corresponding page.